 7. NORTH BY NORTHWEST (1959)

-Clever script concocted by Ernest Lehman – the hunt for a spy in which as executive Cary Grant gets mistaken for a spy, who doesn’t exists – great set-pieces (the crop duster sequence, the chase across Mount Rushmore, the assassination at the UN), a wonderful music score by Bernard Herrmann and a great henchman in Martin Landau – its wonderful stuff.
+A Hitchcock favourite with a clever script concocted by Ernest Lehman – the hunt for a spy in which ad executive Cary Grant gets mistaken for a spy, who doesn’t exists – great set-pieces (the crop duster sequence, the chase across Mount Rushmore, the assassination at the UN), a wonderful music score by Bernard Herrmann and a great henchman in Martin Landau – its wonderful stuff.
 Available on DVD and Blu-ray.

 8. THE MANCHURIAN CANDIDATE (1962)

 Adapted from the book by Richard Condon, this story of brainwashing and political assassination is a true cinema classic.
 Angela Lansbury plays the scariest screen mother ever and director John Frankenheimer was never better – a cruel, nightmarish movie with a wicked satirical edge.
 Simply one of the best films ever made – not to be confused with the disappointing remake starring Denzel Washington.
 Available on DVD and Blu-ray.

 Not my favourite Bond movie but probably the best plotted of the early films and the most successful in terms of combining action, intrigue and espionage.
 Len Deighton worked on an early draft of the script and John Barry provides a pounding score while the fabulous supporting cast includes Lotte Lenya, Pedro Armendariz and Robert Shaw.
 Available on DVD and Blu-ray.